-Skills on the ball is the foundation of every top soccer player in the world.
-Neymar didn't do the bench press every single day, as you can tell from just looking at him.
-No, Neymar spend time with the ball, juggling and playing pickup soccer.
+Skills on the soccer ball is the foundation of every top pro soccer player in the world.
+Neymar didn’t do the bench press every single day, as you can tell from just looking at him.
+No, Neymar spent time with the ball, juggling and playing pickup soccer – street soccer, Ginga.

 Take a look at Landon Donovan, the LA Galaxy forward isn’t spending time trying to increase his bench press max.
 No, he too is spending more time on the soccer field kicking a soccer ball.
 He’d rather work on his weaker foot or free kicks than try to increase his bench press number.